 I’m going to share one Blog post writing tip which I usually follow when writing about any topic, reviewing any tool or when it’s not a news post.
 This one tip will not only make your article interesting and meaningful but will also make it actionable/doable.
-Not to mention, these are three important attributes of a quality article, that Google likes.
+Not to mention, these are three important attributes of a quality article, which Google likes.

 One of the most common way people start writing an article/Blog post is, directly talk about the topic.
-For example, if you are reviewing one antivirus tool, you will start with tool details, description and features.
+For example, if you are reviewing one antivirus tool, you will start with details, description, and features.
 Now, this approach is not bad but again what’s the harm in making your article as desirable as your personality.
 Increasing the curiosity of your readers and later point them to the topic.

-Lets consider three simple scenario:
+Let’s consider three simple scenarios:

 Now it’s no brainer that most of you will pick point 2 or 3 as decision-making blog post, and that’s where the formula of Why, what and how comes into the picture.

-World of why, What and how?
+The World of why, What and how?

 Why – Create the requirement

 Another example, when I talk about SEO, I always mention in first few lines what it could do for you and why you need it.
-To make it more credible, I always link to previous article which can throw more information on it.
-You can always take advantage of your post headline to trigger the Why/curiosity factor easily.
+To make it more credible, I always link to the previous article which can throw more information on it.
+You can always take advantage of your post headline to trigger the Why/curiosity factor quickly.

 What? – Talk about Product

 So, now you have created the need for users by telling him why they need something better than what they have now or they don’t have.
-It’s more like creating a demand.
-Now in this part you will be talking about topic/tool/subject of your topic.
+It’s more like creating demand.
+Now in this part, you will be talking about topic/tool/subject of your topic.
 Give all the information which makes your reader understand more about it and make them want it.